← Back to Home | Back to Testing

 When tests use patch.dict(os.environ, ..., clear=True), mutmut v3

-trampolines break because MUTANT_UNDER_TEST is wiped.
-Use the
+trampolines break because MUTANT_UNDER_TEST is wiped from the environment.

 from tests.conftest import mutmut_safe_env